DTJF/fbdoc/src/doc/Preparation.md

 build your personal binary of fb-doc.
-It gets shipped as a FreeBasic source tree.
+It gets shipped as a FreeBASIC source tree.
 Find the code in the folder *src* in your *fb-doc.zip* archive.
-To create your binary you need to install the [FreeBasic compiler fbc](http://www.freebasic.net/get) for your operating system.
+To create your binary you need to install the [FreeBASIC compiler fbc](http://www.freebasic.net/get) for your operating system.
 Then just extract the *fb-doc* folder to any place on your hard disk, change to the folder *src* and compile the main file *fb-doc.bas*.
 Ie load the file in to Geany IDE and choose menu <em>Build -> Compile</em>.
-Or call the Freebasic compiler at the command line (in the extracted folder *src*)
+Or call the FreeBASIC compiler at the command line (in the extracted folder *src*)
 ~~~{.sh}
 cd src/bas